 3. long-distance calls

 For gifts, he decides to allocate small amounts every month so when necessary, there will be enough for it.
 He also gets a better deal and reduces his long-distance calls bill by paying a flat rate for a certain number of hours every month.
-He also finds a credit card card with the offer not to charge interest for 12 month on any balance transfers, which reduces amount he has to pay every month to clear the balance of his credit card and helps to pay it all faster.
+He also finds a credit card with the offer not to charge interest for 12 months on any balance transfers, which reduces the amount he has to pay every month to clear the balance of his credit card and helps to pay it all faster.

 So the total amount of all the non-essentials our Person X has to spend on every month is approximately $175.00.
-Of course paying balances off on the credit card is not necessarily is non-essential, but I have only brought it here for the sake of an example to show you what can actually be done to reduce your monthly spending.
+Of course, paying balances off on the credit card is not necessarily is non-essential, but I have only brought it here for the sake of an example to show you what can actually be done to reduce your monthly spending.

 The total of all essentials and non-essentials so far is now $1275.00.

-Debt Elimination, Charity and Savings
+Debt Elimination, Charity, and Savings